Railgun

 Test firing at the United States Naval Surface Warfare Center Dahlgren Division in January 2008.
 The fireball is a result of pieces of the projectile shearing off during launch and igniting mid-air.

 A railgun or rail gun, sometimes referred to as a rail cannon, is a linear motor device, typically designed as a ranged weapon, that uses electromagnetic force to launch high-velocity projectiles.
 The projectile normally does not contain explosives, instead relying on the projectile's high kinetic energy to inflict damage.
 The railgun uses a pair of parallel rail-shaped conductors (simply called rails), along which a sliding projectile called an armature is accelerated by the electromagnetic effects of a current that flows down one rail, into the armature and then back along the other rail.
 It is based on principles similar to those of the homopolar motor.

-As of 2020, railguns have been researched as weapons utilizing electromagnetic forces to impart a very high kinetic energy to a projectile (e.g. dart ammunition) rather than using conventional propellants.
+As of 2020, railguns have been researched as weapons using electromagnetic forces to impart a very high kinetic energy to a projectile (e.g. dart ammunition) rather than using conventional propellants.
 While explosive-powered military guns cannot readily achieve a muzzle velocity of more than ≈2 km/s, railguns can readily exceed 3 km/s.
 For a similar projectile, the range of railguns may exceed that of conventional guns.
 The destructive force of a projectile depends upon its kinetic energy (proportional to its mass and the square of its velocity) at the point of impact.
 Because of the potentially higher velocity of a railgun, its force may be much greater than conventionally launched projectiles of the same mass.
 The absence of explosive propellants or warheads to store and handle, as well as the low cost of projectiles compared to conventional weaponry, are also advantageous.